 - DMATS staff will collect the amendment information from the members requesting. - DMATS staff will inform the public of the amended TIP's availability by sending notice to the organizations on the DMATS public participation process list and by publishing legal notices in local newspapers and ECIA website.
-Theses notices will be posted and published 4-20 days before the scheduled meeting. - The public hearing meeting will be held with the DMATS Policy Board meeting and the meeting will be opened for public input during the process. - The DOT and FHWA staff will be provided with updated TIP with amendments once approved by DMATS Policy and Tech boards.
+Theses notices will be posted and published 4-20 days before the scheduled meeting. - The public hearing meeting will be held with the DMATS Policy Board meeting and the meeting will be opened for public input during the process. - The Iowa, Illinois and Wisconsin DOTs and FHWA staff will be provided with updated TIP with amendments once approved by DMATS Policy and Technical Advisory Boards.